-- (a) General.
+- A. General.
 The company is required by Environmental Protection Agency and Occupational Safety and Health Administration regulations to maintain records and reports on quantities of hazardous materials that are on-site at DOE facilities.
-The purpose of this clause is to ensure the accuracy of Company records by requiring hazardous materials inventory reports and corresponding material safety data sheets from subcontractors that workon-site. - (b) Definition.
-For the purpose of this clause, the term "hazardous materials" means "hazardous chemicals" as defined in regulations of the Occupational Safety and Health Administration appearing in 29 CFR 1910.1200.
+The purpose of this clause is to ensure the accuracy of Company records by requiring hazardous materials inventory reports and corresponding material safety data sheets from subcontractors that work onsite. - B. Definition.
+For the purpose of this clause, the term "hazardous materials" means "hazardous chemicals" as defined in regulations of the Occupational Safety and Health

+Administration appearing in 29 CFR 1910.1200.
 A hazardous chemical is defined in the regulations as "any chemical which is a physical hazard or a health hazard."
-Examples of hazardous materials are: - Industrial cleaning products (excluding standard consumerusage) - Building products (adhesives, ceiling tile, insulation) - Laboratory chemicals (laboratory standards, nutrient agars, electrode filing solutions, enzymes, proteins) - Metals in which downstream use would require processing (i.e., welding, grinding, cutting) - Petroleum products - Paints - Any brake items containing a hazardous material with exposure potential under normal usage (brake shoes, refillable columns)
+Examples of hazardous materials are:

+- 1. Industrial cleaning products (excluding standard consumerusage). - 2.
+Building products (adhesives, ceiling tile, insulation). - 3.
+Laboratory chemicals (laboratory standards, nutrient agars, electrodefiling solutions, enzymes, proteins). - 4.
+Metals in which downstream use would require processing (i.e., welding, grinding, cutting). - 5.
+Petroleum products. - 6.
+Paints. - 7.
+Any brake items containing a hazardous material with exposure potential under normal usage (brake shoes, refillable columns). - C. Reports.
-- (c) Reports.
 The Seller must submit hazardous materials inventory reports and material safety data sheets when any on-site work involves the use of hazardous materials.
 This report must be provided to the Company prior to bringing any hazardous material on-site and must be updated every 30 days, unless specified differently, in writing, by the Subcontract Technical Representative (STR).
-Reports must be submitted to the STR on the "Subcontract Hazardous Materials Inventory Report" form, UCN-21445. - (d) Negative Reports.
+Reports must be submitted to the STR on UCN-21445, Subcontract Hazardous Materials Inventory Report form. - D. Negative Reports.
 If the subcontract work does not involve the use of hazardous materials, the Seller must submit, in advance of the work, a negative report on the UCN-21445 form.
-Negative reports need not be updated. - (e) Subcontracts.
+Negative reports need not be updated. - E. Subcontracts.
 The Seller shall include this clause in all subcontracts that require work to be done on-site at a DOE facility managed and operated by the Company.

-14) GENERAL EMPLOYEE TRAINING (GET) FOR SELLER EMPLOYEES
+15) GENERAL EMPLOYEE TRAINING (GET) FOR SELLER EMPLOYEES

-- (a) General Employee Training (GET) - (1) The Seller shall inform employees and the employees of lower tier subcontractors and agents that it is the policy of Company to apply the requirements of DOE Order 426.2, Chapter I, 4b (1), "General Employee Training (GET)," across the plant.
-This includes periodic continuing training. - (2) Site Training Access Requirements (STAR) is a process that checks the minimum set of training requirements before allowing entrance to Y-12 perimeter portals.
+- A. General Employee Training (GET): - The Seller shall inform employees and the employees of lower tier subcontractors and agents that it is the policy of Company to apply the requirements of DOE Order 426.2, Chapter I, 4b (1), "General Employee Training (GET)," across the plant.
+This includes periodic continuing training. - 2.
+Site Training Access Requirements (STAR) is a process that checks the minimum set of training requirements before allowing entrance to Y-12 perimeter portals.
 GET is part of that process.
-The STAR requirements are as follows: - (b) Initial Training Requirements: - (1) CNS Initial Security Briefing CLA this is a classroom requirement initially. - (2) General Employee Training CLA This is a classroom requirement initially. - (c) To Maintain Access: - (1) Annual Security Refresher Briefing - (2) General Employee Training there are seven GET refresher courses. - (d) HRP Overview this requirement is checked for those enrolled/required to be trained for the HRP Program.
-Requirement assignment needs to initially be future-dated to allow trainee time to complete before being affected at the badge reader.
+The STAR requirements are as follows: - B. Initial Training Requirements: - 1.
+CNS Initial Security Briefing CLA this is a classroom requirement initially. - 2.
+General Employee Training CLA This is a classroom requirement initially. - C. To Maintain Access: - 1.
+Annual Security Refresher Briefing - 2.
+General Employee Training there are seven GET refresher courses.